Article

 Warning: the Metabase API can change

-2. The API is not versioned.
-Meaning: it can change version to version, so don’t expect to stay on a particular version of Metabase in order to use a “stable” API.
+• The API isn’t versioned.
+So don’t expect to stay on a particular version of Metabase in order to use a “stable” API.

 Getting started with the Metabase API

 To keep things simple, we’ll use the venerable command line utility curl for our API call examples; you could also consider a dedicated tool for developing API requests (like Postman).
-To follow along, you can spin up a fresh local instance of Metabase and play around.
+To follow along, you can spin up a fresh Metabase on localhost and play around.

 Example GET request

-The above request returns a JSON object (formatted for readability):
+The above request returns an array of JSON objects for the groups in your Metabase (formatted for readability):

 {